 A quick side note first.
-The S III uses a standard Li-Ion battery, while the Nexus 4 has a Li-Po battery manufactured by LG Chem.
-LG promises that it will last more charge cycles than a traditional battery before it starts to degrade.
-That's good to know, because putting a fresh battery in the Nexus is no easy task and will probably require a visit to a service center.
+The Butterfly uses a Li-Po battery, which supposedly will last more charge cycles than the standard Li-Ion found in the Xperia Z. That's good to know, because putting a fresh battery in either device is no easy task and will probably require a visit to a service center.

 Voice calls are just one of the many features of a modern smartphone, but still an important one.
-The Google Nexus 4 posts one of the best times we've seen - just over 14 hours of talking before the battery runs dry.
-The Samsung Galaxy S III is not bad either with a bit over 10 hours of talk time, but the Nexus has a nearly 40% advantage.
+The Sony Xperia Z posts one of the best times we've seen - a whopping 16 hours of talk time before the battery runs dry.
+The Butterfly did pretty well with over 12 hours of continuous talking before running out of juice, but that's only good enough to second place here.

-Other than web browsing, watching videos is the other area where a big screen is of a big benefit.
-If you're on a long commute or on a plane, for example, the Galaxy S III will last for nearly 9 and a half hours before the battery hits 10% (many phones refuse to play video below that threshold, so that's where we end this test).
+Other than web browsing, watching videos is the next area where a big screen is of major benefit.
+If you're on a long commute or on a plane, for example, the HTC Butterfly will last for nearly 8 and a half hours before the battery hits 10% (many phones refuse to play video below that threshold, so that's where we end this test).
 That's enough for quite the movie marathon on a long transatlantic flight (note: we do the test in offline mode).

-While you probably won't watch a movie on the Galaxy S III for 10 hours straight, you can watch a three hour movie and have plenty of battery left over.
-Doing the same on the Nexus 4 will leave you with less than 50% charge, even if you started with a fully charged battery.
+While you probably won't watch videos on the HTC device for 8 hours straight, you can watch a three hour movie and have plenty of battery left over.
+Doing the same on the Xperia Z will leave you with less than 50%, even if you started on a fully charged battery.

-When we tally the numbers and take standby efficiency into account, the Samsung Galaxy S III lasts a bit over two full days on a single charge in a usage pattern involving an hour each of calling, web browsing and watching video every day.
-The S III showed nearly double the standby efficiency of its competitor, too, which helped it achieve an important victory here.
+When we tally the numbers and take standby efficiency into account, the Sony Xperia Z lasts two full days on a single charge in a usage pattern involving an hour each of calling, web browsing and watching video per day.
+Despite its poor video playback endurance, the Xperia Z showed better standby efficiency than its competitor, which helped it achieve an important victory here.